 - Two recommendation letters (submitted to CAS)

-Other factors may include, but are not limited to writing ability, the seriousness of purpose regarding the pursuit of a law degree, employment history, capacity for leadership, maturity, obstacles overcome, discipline, passion for law, a personal interview (if applicable) and service within the community or within the campus community.
+Other factors may include, but are not limited to writing ability, the seriousness of purpose regarding the pursuit of a law degree, employment history, capacity for leadership, maturity, obstacles overcome, discipline, passion for law, and service within the community or within the campus community.

 - Must hold a Bachelor’s degree from a regionally accredited four-year institution.